ironhack-labs/lab-javascript-greatest-movies/README.md

 ## Introduction

-We have just learned some useful methods, that will help us manipulate **objects and arrays**.
+We have just learned some useful methods that will help us manipulate **objects and arrays**.
 In this exercise, we will practice working with these methods, and you are required to use at least one of them in each iteration.

 <br>